Wilmington Tree Commission

 • The tree is one of the largest or oldest trees in Wilmington as compared to others of its species;

-• The tree is of distinctive form an unusual species for the area, or is otherwise unique;
+• The tree is of distinctive form and an unusual species for the area, or is otherwise unique;

 • Any tree or grove of trees that have horticultural significance, including but not limited to those which are:

-Historic: A tree recognized by virtue of its association with or contribution to a historic structure or district, or its association with a noted person or historic event.
+• A tree recognized by virtue of its association with or contribution to a historic structure or district, or its association with a noted person or historic event.

 • Planted as a commemorative;